skhalifa/cisc220_competition/README.md

 git branch "myteam"

-Replace "myteam" with the name of your team
+Replace "myteam" with the name of your team and don't use the quotes.

 4) Switch to your branch to prevent editing others codes